If you’re new to affiliate marketing, you’re probably overwhelmed by the number of things you need to do.

 2. Commission Junction (CJ)

-Right behind Amazon, Commission Junction is perhaps the internet’s second-oldest affiliate program.
+Next to Amazon, Commission Junction is perhaps the internet’s second-oldest affiliate program.
 Most folks in the industry refer to the company as “CJ.”
-Unlike Amazon, it’s a network, rather than an e-commerce store.
+Unlike Amazon, it’s a network rather than an e-commerce store.

-At the time of writing, more than 1,500 merchants use CJ’s service.
-These merchants are in a wide variety of niches, so it’s highly recommended you join this network.
+At the time of writing, more than 3,300 merchants used CJ’s service.
+These merchants are in a wide variety of niches, so I highly recommend that you join this network.

-CJ’s signup process isn’t particularly difficult.
+CJ’s signup process isn’t complicated.
 But once in, you’ll need to apply with specific merchants.
-The difficulty of the application process varies per merchant.
-There are some that will grant you instant approval, others will take a few days, and a few will leave you in limbo forever with no response.
+The application process varies per merchant.
+Some will grant you instant approval, others will take a few days, and a few will leave you in limbo forever with no response.

 Impact is one of the younger affiliate networks on this list.
 The company was founded in 2008 by former employees of Commission Junction, Savings.com, and Leadpoint.

-At the time of writing, there are more than 1,000 merchants in Impact’s network.
-As with Commission Junction, there’s a diverse array of merchants that should fit most verticals.
+At the time of writing, there are more than 3,500 merchants in Impact’s network.
+As with Commission Junction, the diverse array of merchants should fit most verticals.

-The application process to join Impact can be a little bit harder than it is for CJ, but once in, I’ve found it easier to get accepted by the merchants.
+The application process to join Impact can be a little more challenging than it is for CJ, but once in, I’ve found it easier to get accepted by the merchants.

-I think Impact’s reporting and postback options are much more flexible than those with the other affiliate programs.
-If a merchant uses multiple affiliate networks (which is common), I always use Impact first.
+Impact’s reporting and postback options are much more flexible than other affiliate programs.
+If a merchant I want to partner with deals with multiple affiliate networks, including Impact, I’ll use Impact.

 ShareASale is part of Awin and has some of the best merchant choices available.
-ShareASale currently works with more than 1,000 merchants offering everything from physical products to software services.
+ShareASale currently works with over 1,000 merchants offering everything from physical products to software services.
 This makes it perfect for this site’s focus on internet marketing.

 The application process is relatively easy, and you can access data on conversions from existing affiliates.
 My only gripe is the limited number of links available from most merchants.

-In many cases, FlexOffers offers the same affiliate programs as other networks such as CJ.
+In many cases, FlexOffers offers the same affiliate programs as other networks, like CJ.
 FlexOffers has more than 12,000 merchants available in its system.
 It’s perhaps one of the largest affiliate networks available.